 FAQ: Why is an evening fire more important than homework?

-Answer: The Evening Fire Builds Connections With Family and Triggers Melatonin for Health Benefits vs Homework Raises Stress and is a Negative Impact on Learning.
+The Evening Fire Builds Connections With Family and Triggers Melatonin for Health Benefits vs Homework Raises Stress and is a Negative Impact on Learning and the Family.

 The school reform that started in the 90s has brought with it increased pressure for schools and students to produce results that can be measured by standardized tests.
-One consequence has been many schools burying the families in homework each night.
+One consequence has been many schools burying the families in worksheets each night.
 You might agree that this has become a burden on the family and has adversely affected family life.
 At Northwestern Outdoor Leadership Institute, we strongly believe that family sitting in front of the fire chatting, storytelling, and singing has great long-term benefits of greater value than worksheets brought home from school.
 That is not to say that are students may work on research or a long a term project, but that should never have a higher priority than spending time with family in front of the evening fire.

-The earliest evidence of Homo sapiens was 200,000 years ago.
-Evidence has been found that the earlier Homo erectus had been controlling fire and making fire with tools from 750,000 years ago.
-Therefore, Homo sapiens and Homo neanderthalensis evolved with the presence of fire.
+The earliest evidence of man has shown we have been controlling fire and making fire with tools from the begining.
+Therefore, man evolved with the presence of fire.
 It has been well documented that fire was used for cooking, that it allowed for travel into cooler regions, that it was used for making tools and clothing, and for making water safe to drink; and also that it brought people together.

 There Is an Inherent Drive to Come to the Fire, When Other Mammals Run From It